davidchern/django-banish/README.md

 ### About this fork

 This projects is simple and fast among all similar apps for Django.
-I like it and find it not compatible to Django 2.2.
+I like it and find it not compatible to Django 2.2 and Python 3.x.
 So this fork had made some updates to improve its compatibity to latest version of Django, and to optimize its performance as far as possible.

 ---